PennChopMicrobiomeProgram/ZIBR/README.md

 The zibr function will return the following results:
 - **logistic.est.table**: the estimated coefficients for logistic component.
 - **logistic.s1.est**: the estimated standard deviation for the random effect in the logistic component.
-- **logistic.est.table**: the estimated coefficients for logistic component.
+- **beta.est.table**: the estimated coefficients for logistic component.
 - **beta.s2.est**: the estimated standard deviation for the random effect in the beta component.
 - **beta.v.est**: the estiamted dispersion parameter in the beta component.
+- **joint.p**: the pvalues for jointly testing each covariate in both logistic and beta component.

 ## Examples
 The following function will simulate some data according to the zero-inflated beta random effect model.
 We specify the covariates in the logistic component (X) and covariates in the beta component to be the same (i.e set Z=X).